KFWT-TV

-KFWT-TV was a television station broadcasting on channel 21 in Fort Worth, Texas, United States.
-It was owned by the Trinity Broadcasting Company and served the Dallas–Fort Worth metroplex.
-KFWT-TV broadcast from 1967 to 1969.
+KFWT-TV (channel 21) was a television station licensed to Fort Worth, Texas, United States, which served the Dallas–Fort Worth metroplex from 1967 to 1969.
+The station was owned by the Trinity Broadcasting Company (not to be confused with the Trinity Broadcasting Network, a religious broadcaster established in 1973).

 History

-On January 6, 1966, the Trinity Broadcasting Company, owners of KJIM-AM-FM in Fort Worth, was granted a construction permit for a new television station on channel 40 in Fort Worth.
-Trinity was left alone in its bid for the channel after Warner Bros. withdrew applications for UHF television stations in Chicago, Fort Worth and Houston, afraid that its antitrust record would result in lengthy and costly comparative hearings.
-Channel 20 had originally been assigned, but in 1965, the Federal Communications Commission undertook a sweeping overhaul of the UHF table of allocations nationwide, using a UNIVAC III computer to determine new channel allocations.
+On January 6, 1966, the Trinity Broadcasting Company, owners of KJIM-AM-FM in Fort Worth, was granted a construction permit for a new television station on ultra high frequency (UHF) channel 40 in Fort Worth.
+Trinity was left alone in its bid for the channel after Warner Bros. withdrew applications for UHF television stations in Fort Worth, Houston and Chicago, afraid that its antitrust record would result in lengthy and costly comparative hearings.
+Channel 20 had originally been assigned, but in 1965, the Federal Communications Commission (FCC) undertook a sweeping overhaul of the UHF table of allocations nationwide, using a UNIVAC III computer to determine new channel allocations.
 Trinity was upset that the lower channel 20 had been replaced with channel 40, questioning if the commission had "abdicated" its responsibilities to the computer.

 In 1966, channel 40 was changed to 21; meanwhile, Trinity sold off KJIM and changed the FM station's call letters to KFWT, which were also adopted by the television station.
-KFWT-TV began broadcasting September 14, 1967, making it the first of three new UHF television stations in six months in the Metroplex (alongside two Dallas-based outlets, KMEC-TV and KDTV).
+KFWT-TV began broadcasting September 14, 1967, making it the first of three new UHF television stations in six months in the metroplex (alongside two Dallas-based outlets, KMEC-TV and KDTV).
 The station signed on using facilities leased from WBAP-TV in the Meadowbrook area of Fort Worth.
 At the outset, the station presented filmed and syndicated fare in color, though local shows were in black-and-white pending the delivery and installation of color studio equipment.